-- Whisk egg whites in the mixer on medium speed until the whites turn into stiff peeks, about 5 minutes.
+- Whisk the egg whites in the mixer on medium-high speed until the whites form stiff peaks, about 3-4 minutes.

-- Using a rubber spatula, gently fold in half of the egg whites.
+- Using a rubber spatula, gently fold half of the egg whites into the batter.
 When completely incorporated, fold in the remaining egg whites.

-- Pour the batter into the prepared cake pan and bake for 50 minutes, until a toothpick inserted in the centre of the cake comes out clean.
+- Pour the batter into the prepared cake pan and bake for 50 minutes in the center of the oven until a toothpick inserted in the cake comes out clean.
 Time may vary according to your oven.

-- When you remove the cake from the oven, gently turn it upside down on a flat surface and allow to cool completely before unmolding the cake.
-Dust lightly with icing sugar before serving.
+- When you remove the cake from the oven, gently turn it upside down on a flat surface and allow to cool completely before unmolding the cake, about an hour.
+Dust lightly with powdered sugar before serving.

 - A two piece tube cake pan or angel food cake pan with extended prongs is necessary to make this cake.
 When the pan is inverted it will stand on its prongs thus allowing air to circulate underneath to cool it.